Treating diabetes in cats? All about diabetes mellitus in cats

 • Sweet smell from the mouth or fur

-Eventually, this can lead to a life-threatening condition: diabetic ketoacidosis (DKA)..
-This is an emergency condition where your cat is in acute danger.
-Without prompt help, it can be fatal.
+Ultimately, this can lead to a life-threatening condition: diabetic ketoacidosis (DKA).
+This is a medical emergency in which your cat is in immediate danger.
+Without prompt treatment, it can be fatal.

 Read more about DKA in cats on this website (AniCura)